- High School Students

 Students attending the Pre-Semester Workshop will be temporarily housed in the residence hall designated for early arrivals.
 On Wednesday of the Pre-Semester workshop week students will move to the room assigned to them for fall semester.

 What will the cost be to students?

 The cost for meals is $70.00 during the Pre-Semester Workshop week.
 Fall meal plans are not yet available during this time which is the reason for the additional charge.
 Students pay the $70 in advance and dining dollars are added to their account for use during this week.
 This is more convenient and less expensive than paying cash for each meal.
 Unused dining dollars will remain on the student’s account and will be available to use during fall semester.
 In terms of housing, students who will live in the residence halls during the fall semester will not have any additional charges for a room during this week.
 Students who are exempt from the housing requirement and will commute during the semester are strongly encouraged to live in the halls during the Pre-Semester Workshop.
 The cost to do so is $10.00 per day.

 Does this program replace Summer Orientation?

 No, Summer Orientation is very important.
 The orientation provides students with an opportunity to receive their schedules and make final plans for the fall semester.
 It also provides their families an opportunity to become familiar with the campus.
-Try your best to register early for orientation as your course availability improves greatly.
+Students in the Success Program are encouraged to attend orientation in June.